VOR/DME

+In 1948, the United States Congress directed civilian and military aviation to standardize on VOR/DME equipment.
+However, the military secretly developed a largely duplicate system called TACAN.
+The system was revealed in 1952, but work continued into 1955, when the redundancy of effort caused controversy.
+The following year an agreement was reached, where civilian operators would adopt the VORTAC system.

 During the mid-1960s, ICAO began the process of introducing a standardized radio navigation system for medium-area coverage on the order of a few hundred kilometres.
 This system would replace the older Low-frequency radio range and similar systems used to navigate over national ranges.
 A number of proposals were submitted, including ones based solely on angle measurements like VOR, solely on distance measures like DME, combinations, or systems that output a location directly, like Decca Navigator and Loran-C.

 VOR/DME eventually won the standardization effort, due to a number of factors.
 One was that the direct measurement systems like Loran were generally much more expensive to implement (and would be into the 1980s) while Decca had problems with static interference from lightning strikes because of its low 70 to 129 kHz frequency.
 The choice of VOR/DME as a hybrid was due largely to it being easier to measure and then plot on a map.
 With VOR/DME, measurement from a single station reveals an angle and range, which can be easily drawn on a chart.
 Using a system based on two angles, as an example, requires two measurements at different frequencies (or using two radios) and then the angles plotted from both on a single chart which may be difficult in a cramped cockpit.